Novaleaf/xlib/README.md

 # Why

 Since I started programming, I've a big fan of the .NET Framework.
 Xlib is my attempt to bring that level of great features + (re)usability to the Typescript.

+# Changelog

+- v11: remove testLevel as external testing frameworks like mocha set their testLevel in a different way.
+- v10: the 10.x  branch (and semver) is a restructure of this project to take advantage of the now fully mature typescript ecosystem.
+Prior to 10.x, to publish a typescript project was a tedious process.